msracver/Deformable-ConvNets/README.md

 ## Preparation for Training & Testing

 For R-FCN\:
-1. Please download COCO and VOC 2007+2012 dataset, and make sure it looks like this:
+1. Please download COCO and VOC 2007+2012 datasets, and make sure it looks like this:

 	```
 	./data/coco/